CCSF-Coders/JavaEE-Apache-Tomcat/README.md

   * Added redirects in the servlets to point to the to the jsp pages.
   * Fixed up the HTML in the JSP pages to look a little like menus.

+### Week 4 - Finish HTML portion
+  * Changed names to lower case.
+  * Renamed hello jsp and java to index jsp and index
+  * Updated web.xml to reflect changes.
+  * Changed web.xml to use "" (context root) as URL for index.
+  * Added a simple form to goodbye.jsp and doPost processing to Goodbye.java.